Trump's formidable foe on immigration: Corporate America

 Anheuser-Busch (BUD), which last year temporarily changed the name of its core Budweiser brand to America, used its ad Sunday to tell the story of its immigrant founder, and the anti-immigrant sentiment he faced when he arrived in America on the eve of the Civil War.

-Other executives, such as Tesla (TSLA) and SpaceX CEO Elon Musk, say they are working to change the policy through other channels.
+Other executives, such as Tesla (TSLA) and SpaceX CEO Musk, say they are working to change the policy through other channels.
 Musk, unlike his counterpart at Uber, elected to stay on Trump's business advisory council after the ban was announced.

 Related: The big tech holdouts in legal battle with Trump